nickp10/mcubed-lineup-insight-data/README.md

 * *-d / --data* - **Optional.** Specifies the type of data to retrieve.
 This option is case-insensitive and should be on of the [DataTypes](#DataType).
 If this argument is omitted, then `PlayerInsight` is used as the default value.
 * *-c / --contestType* - **Required.** Specifies the contest type to retrieve the data for.
 This option is case-insensitive and should be one of the [ContestTypes](#ContestType).
 * *-s / --sport* - **Required for PlayerInsight.** Specifies the sport to retrieve the data for.
 This option is case-insensitive and should be one of the supported [Sports](#Sport).
+* *--contestID* - **Required for PlayerCard.** Specifies the contest ID to get the player card for.
+* *--playerID* - **Required for PlayerCard.** Specifies the player ID to get the player card for.

 When run from the command line:
 * The contest list request will produce an array of [Contests](#Contest) written as a JSON formatted string to the standard output.
+* The player card request will produce a [PlayerCard](#PlayerCard) object written as a JSON formatted string to the standard output.
-* The insight data request will produce an array of [Players](#Player) written as a JSON formatted string to the standard output.
+* The player insight request will produce an array of [Players](#Player) written as a JSON formatted string to the standard output.

 Node Module Dependency
 ----